Pullman Company: Company town

 In 1877, the United States experienced the Great Railroad Strike.
 Part of its legacy included more powerful unions and a tendency for employers to consider the broader well-being of their employees.
 Pullman's objective in building a company town was to attract a superior type of employee and further elevate these individuals by excluding baneful influences.
 In late April 1880, George Pullman announced his plans to build a company town and factory.
 Pullman's plan included an expectation that rent collected on the houses in the town would produce a 6% return on investment (ROI), but the ROI never exceeded 4–4 1/2%.

 The company built Pullman, Illinois on 4000 acres, 14 mi south of Chicago, contracting Solon Spencer Beman for design and Nathan F. Barrett for landscaping.
 Both were considered experts in their respective fields.
 Beman interned under architect Richard Upjohn.
 Barrett landscaped areas in Staten Island and Tuxedo, New York, as well as Long Branch, New Jersey.
 George Pullman's governing concept placed the town not within the city limits of Chicago but in the adjoining town of Hyde Park.
 On April 24, 1880, groundwork began.
 Throughout construction, Pullman sought to minimize costs and maximize efficiency adopting techniques of mass production whenever possible.
 Some of the earliest departments and shops created included painting, iron, and woodworking.
 These could then be employed to contribute to continuing construction.
 By January 1, 1881, the town was ready for its first resident.
 A foreman from the Pullman Company's Detroit shop, Lee Benson, moved his wife, child, and sister into the town.

 Building exteriors were red brick with limestone trim.
 Interiors featured high ceilings and large windows.
 Interior walls were purposefully painted in light colors to provide a cheerful environment.
 When completed, the town included a library, theater, hotel, church, market, sewage farm, park, and many residential buildings.
 The bar in the Florence Hotel was the only place within the town limits where alcohol could be served and consumed.
-In the residential section, 150 acre were dedicated to tenements, flats and single-family homes with rents from $0.50 to $0.75 per month ($0.50 in 1881 would be equivalent to $ today).
+In the residential section, 150 acre were dedicated to tenements, flats and single-family homes with rents from $0.50 to $0.75 per month.
 (Note: $ to $ in adjusted for inflation) The residences featured modern conveniences such as gas, running water, indoor sewage plumbing and regular garbage removal.
 By 1884, there were more than 1,400 tenements and flats.
 By July of the following year, the population exceeded 8,600.